karan-sagar/Retina_Classification/README.md

 Motivation:

-This project is deeply personal to me.
 On a Friday afternoon in October 2021, I went in for a routine eye exam.
 Everything seemed normal until my optometrist began examining the back of my eyes.
 She took an unusually long time, and I asked, "Is everything okay?"
 She responded, "I think you might have a retinal tear."
 At that moment, I had no idea what this meant, and I was understandably frightened.

 I was quickly referred to a hospital to see a retinal specialist.
 Since it was Friday evening, most specialists had already left for the day, but fortunately, someone on call was found.